PackChat Mobile App

 Who should attend?

-IoPP's Fundamentals of Packaging Technology course is for anyone who needs to know more about packaging.
+IoPP's Fundamentals of Packaging Technology course is for anyone who needs to know more about packaging materials and their properties, and other basics of packaging.
 You can benefit from the course if you are:

 This course is for technical, non-technical and management personnel.
-Material is discussed in-depth and at a level appropriate to the class.
+Material is discussed in-depth with easy-to-understand explanations.

 “Concepts were explained with simple diagrams.
 Non-technical people would understand most of the concepts.”